symbolslogic/symbolslogic.github.io/lessons/modus_ponens.md

     Note: Although the argument above is valid, it definitely is not sound.

-In each example, there is some condition _`a`_, where if that condition is affirmed, it necessitates some conclusion _`b`_.
-It then makes sense that "modus ponens" is Latin for "the way that affirms by affirming".
-In each example, the antecedent of the implication was affirmed, which allowed us to the conclude the consequent of that implication.
+In each example, there is some condition _`a`_, where if that condition is affirmed, it necessitates some conclusion _`b`_ given an implication _`a → b`_.

+The most common pitfall when using MP is the fallacy of the converse, which occurs when the sufficient condition of the given implication is confused for the necessary condition.
+This was touched upon on the lesson for the [Implication]({{ site.baseurl }}/lessons/implication.html) and is also one of the most common errors in the Validity and Inference activities that are found in the Symbols Logic app.

+Restated briefly, the fallacy of the converse follows this form:

+> a → b <br>
+> b
+><hr>
+> a

+Note: The fallacy of the converse affirms the consequent of the given implication and concludes its antecedent.
+A valid implementation of MP must affirm the antecedent and conclude the consequent of the given implication.

-In the next lesson, we will look at the "the way that denies by denying", better known as, Modus Tollens.
+In the next lesson, we will look at the "the way that denies by denying", better known as, Modus Tollens (MT).